RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 Shuffle the deck of Magic Circle Cards.

-Using the remaining Grey set of Glyph Cards.
+Using the remaining Green set of Glyph Cards.
 Place a different Glyph Card in the four spaces below and to the right of the deck of Magic Circle Cards.

 Draw 16 Magic Circle Cards, and place them below and to the right of the Glyph Cards, forming an inner 4x4 grid.